KDahir247/Rust-Learning-Rendering/README.md

 //example
 cargo run -- --example hello-triangle
 ```
-to test the previous examples
+in the terminal to test the previous examples

 Eventually I would love to learn low level api such as WGPU or GFX
 <br/>